scottatron/scottatron.com/content/_index.md

 Notable work that has been completed under my leadership includes:

 - **Migrating the core of our internal container platform to Kubernetes—deployed on-premise using Rancher.**
   This involved keeping the existing developer experience largely the same, while replacing the core of the platform.
-We devleoped some simple CRDs that helped deploy and operate our internal representation of an environment.
+We developed some simple CRDs that helped deploy and operate our internal representation of an environment.
 - **Initial phase of increasing our AWS adoption in preparation on-boarding workloads that are part of the merger with MLC.**
   This involves building out a multi-account organisation structure with guard rails and best-practices to satisfy stringent compliance and security requirements while still providing as much autonomy to application teams to operate the environments in the way that works for them.